HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf234.md

 === "Containers"
     Runtime Controller triggering Pod restarts for [direct configuration changes](../../deployment/manage/container_configuration/index.md#rollout-of-configuration-changes) in ConfigMaps is removed.
 You must restart the appropriate Pods manually to apply the changes made to the ConfigMaps for testing configurations.
 For more information, see [Deprecated features](../deprecated_features.md).

-### Woodburn Studio demo site installation removed (9.5)
+### Woodburn Studio demo site removed from installation and update paths (9.5)

 === "Containers"
-    The Woodburn Studio demo site in HCL DX was deprecated on August 5, 2025, and will reach End of Support (EOS) on August 4, 2026.
-Starting with CF234, it will no longer be available for installation.
+    The Woodburn Studio demo site in HCL DX was deprecated on August 5, 2025, and reached feature removal in CF234.
+Starting with CF234, it is no longer available for new installation or update operations.
+Existing environments where Woodburn Studio is already present are not automatically uninstalled.
 For more information, see [Deprecated features](../deprecated_features.md).

 === "On-Premises"
-    The Woodburn Studio demo site in HCL DX was deprecated on August 5, 2025, and will reach End of Support (EOS) on August 4, 2026.
-Starting with CF234, it will no longer be available for installation.
+    The Woodburn Studio demo site in HCL DX was deprecated on August 5, 2025, and reached feature removal in CF234.
+Starting with CF234, it is no longer available for new installation or update operations.
+Existing environments where Woodburn Studio is already present are not automatically uninstalled.
 For more information, see [Deprecated features](../deprecated_features.md).

 ## Access the latest HCL Digital Experience 9.5 Education Materials on HCLSoftware U